netgroup-polito/neo4jmanager/README.rst

 Installation guide
 ------------------
 Install Tomcat and configure Tomcat Manager by creating an user with at least the ``manager-script`` role.
-In order to enable this permission, open the ```[catalina_home]/con/tomcat-users.xml`` and place the following content under the tomcat-users tag:
+In order to enable this permission, open the ``[catalina_home]/conf/tomcat-users.xml`` and place the following content under the tomcat-users tag:

     ``<role rolename="root"/>
     <user username="root" password="root" roles="tomcat,manager-gui, manager-script"/>``

+Probably Tomcat Manager will need to increase the war file size limit defined in  ``[catalina_home]/webapps/manager/WEB-INF/web.xml``.

 Update the Ant script ``[neo4jmanager]/tomcat-build.xml`` with the proper information about your Tomcat installation: